Table of Contents

 - Calculating ROMI requires patience.
 It could be months before you know if a campaign was profitable.

-The revenue-to-marketing cost ratio provides a simple way to calculate ROMI: it measures how much money is generated for every pound spent on marketing.
+The revenue-to-marketing cost ratio provides a simple way to calculate ROMI: it measures how much money is generated for every dollar spent on marketing.
 For example, $5 in sales for every $1 spent on marketing yields a 5:1 ratio of revenue to cost.
-Ratios such as these are easy to understand and easy to apply.
+The ratio gives planned campaigns a simple ‘pass/fail’ test.
+At an absolute minimum, the campaign must cover the cost of making the product plus other allocated overheads, as well as the cost of marketing it.

 A further challenge in measuring ROMI arises if you only measure revenue generated from the initial campaign: this may not provide a true representation of the return generated, so you have to factor repeat sales into the ratio too.
 You can obtain an even truer picture if you can calculate customer lifetime value – that is, the value a customer brings to a business over their entire life as a customer, not just through their first transaction.